ewaldc/mbl-debian/README.md

 ## Introduction

 This project's build.sh generates an adapted Debian Sid/Unstable (as it still has the powerpc target today) image for the Western Digital MyBook Live Series devices.
+This repository is forked from https://github.com/chunkeey/mbl-debian with following differences:
+- Integration of custom MBL drivers for increased performance
+- Move from unstable (daily) snapshots to a more controlled snapshot taking during Debian 12 release freeze (Debian 12 NETINST ISO)
+- Introduction of a configuration directory for all configuration files
+- Additional tools to customize and/or extend the Debian 12 ISO
+- A very small number of changes/fixes (e.g. Dropbear, first boot).

-This repository is forked from https://github.com/chunkeey/mbl-debian to fix a few defects and to integrate my custom kernels for MyBookLive.
-All credits for the Debian image go to Christian Lamparter aka chunkeey.
+All credits for the installation process for the Debian image go to Christian Lamparter aka chunkeey.

 Big parts of this generator code have been adapted from the [npn2-debian](https://github.com/riptidewave93/npn2-debian) project.

 ## Expectations/Warnings

-The current build process uses Debian Sid/Unstable, which is not only a possibly unstable build but also a frequenty changing release.
-Hence it is very well possible to have a perfectly running build one day and a bad, eventually non-booting, image the next.
+The new build process moves away from exclusive use of the Debian Sid/Unstable repository, which is not only a possibly unstable build but also a daily/frequently changing release.

+To mitigate this issue, the base OS installation is now being performed from a Debian 12 PowerPC ISO image that is the result of a snapshot taken during the Debian 12 release freeze week.

+This approach should provide following advantages:
+- A more coherent and stable release (versus dialy snapshots)
+- Repeatable installation quality/behavior
+- Ability to provide updated ISO's e.g. based on newer snapshots that have been tested as reliable

+That said, Debian 12 for PowerPC remains an unsupported and largely untested release.
+All add-on packages (e.g. Samba) are still installed from the online, unstable repository.
+At the same time, users retain the full flexibility to update the whole system to the very latest versions, update selected packages (e.g. for security reasons) or install specific versions of certain packages.

 ## Requirements
-A working and up-to-date Debian build (virtual) machine with 20GiB+ of free space, 4GB of memory and root access (preferred).
+A working and up-to-date, Linux development/build virtual system with 20GiB+ of free space, 8GB of memory and root access (preferred).
 With less than 4GB of memory there will most likely be errors during the Git clone of the Linux Kernel (might be resolved with setting GIT parameters).

-Alternatively, any recent Debian or Ubuntu system will work (e.g. Linux Mint) too, but might not be as clean (the scripts currently remove all loop devices so that may impact your system).
+Any recent Debian or Ubuntu physical system will also work (e.g. Linux Mint 20+), but might not be without risk:
+- the scripts currently remove all loop devices so that may impact your system
+- occasionally a reboot might be required when running out of loop devices (on some systems)
+- a defect in a script could lead to accidental removal of data!

+When using a physical server, make sure you have a **FULL BACKUP ALL YOUR DATA!**
 To ensure your VM or system has all the needed build packages, make sure your package index is up to date `# apt update` before installing the following packages on your Debian build host:

 `# apt install bc binfmt-support build-essential debootstrap device-tree-compiler dosfstools fakeroot git kpartx lvm2 parted python-dev python3-dev qemu qemu-user-static swig wget u-boot-tools gdisk fdisk uuid-runtime rsync zerofree bison flex libssl-dev gcc-10-powerpc-linux-gnu gcc-compiler-powerpc-linux-gnu binutils-powerpc-linux-gnu`

 ## Preparation and personalization
-In "./build.env"
+In "./config/build.env", it is required to at least review/change following settings (in the form of build variables)

-- Provide your GitHub email address: GIT_EMAIL_ADDRESS (mandatory)
+- Provide your GitHub email address: `GIT_EMAIL_ADDRESS` (**mandatory**)
-- Change the desired kernel release: LINUX_KERNEL_VERSION (optional)
+- Change the desired kernel release: `LINUX_KERNEL_VERSION` (optional, default is 6.4.14)
-- Add/delete packages to DEBOOTSTRAP_INCLUDE_PACKAGES and APT_INSTALL_PACKAGES (optional)
+- Add/delete packages to `DEBOOTSTRAP_INCLUDE_PACKAGES` and `APT_INSTALL_PACKAGES` (optional)
-- Change root password : ROOT_PASSWORD (optional)
+- Change initial root password : `ROOT_PASSWORD` (optional)
-- Change data format: DATE (optional)
+- Change date format: DATE (optional)

 ## Build
 - Just run `sudo ./build.sh`.
 - Completed builds output to the project root directory as `Debian-powerpc-unstable-YYYYMMDD-HHMM-GPT.img.gz`

-## Advanced customization
+## Advanced customization and problem resolution
+- The Debian 12 ISO is mounted under `/mnt/iso`
 - The kernel config file is located in `overlay/kernel`, kernel patches are located in `patches/kernel`
 - Within these locations the kernel build script will look in sequence to:
     - `${LINUX_VER}` folder (e.g. `5.17.14`)